 The goal of LCME accreditation is to evaluate whether a school is compliant with the peer-established accreditation standards, and to foster critical self-assessment among key institutional stakeholders.
 Medical students play an important role in this process.
-While a medical school is expected to monitor its performance in the elements for accreditation on an on-going basis, for existing schools, a survey team composed of peer medical educators and practitioners (and sometimes medical students) will visit the school over a three or four day period once every eight years in order to review the school’s performance in the elements related to each accreditation standard.
-A new medical school will undergo three survey visits before its first class graduates.
+While a medical school is expected to monitor its performance in the elements for accreditation on an on-going basis, for existing schools, a survey team composed of peer medical educators and practitioners (and sometimes medical students) will visit the school over a three day period once every eight years in order to review the school’s performance in the elements related to each accreditation standard.
+A new medical school will typically undergo three survey visits before its first class graduates.
 For more details about the timeline for various steps in the LCME accreditation process, please view the Accreditation Process Overview page.

 During the 18-24 month period leading up to a full survey visit, a medical school engages in a process of data collection and analysis (i.e., “the self-study”) that culminates in the submission of a multi-document survey package to the LCME Secretariat and members of the survey team.
 The survey package consists of the completed Data Collection Instrument (DCI), which contains the school’s answer to questions related to each element; the appendix of supporting documents for each DCI section; the Self-study report, which is the school’s self-analysis of its performance in each element; the Independent Student Analysis (ISA), which is a student-developed self-study; and the AAMC Medical School Graduation Questionnaire (AAMC GQ), if available.

-In addition to medical students providing important information about their schools during the self-study, in the ISA, and during the actual survey visit, there are two medical student members of the LCME who have full voting privileges.
+There are two medical student members of the LCME who have full voting privileges.
 Student members serve a one-year term on the LCME.
 These LCME student members will also participate as team members on a survey visit during their year on the LCME.

 Below are some frequently asked questions by students of the LCME regarding medical schools’ accreditation status.